Design a solution for a robot that would assemble a base on the moon.

-The moon is the natural satellite of the earth and the closest place in space that we can go to.
-Establishing a base on the moon, on Mars or on another planet is a quest for humanity.
-As humans have already been to the moon, some challenges may have known solutions.
+The moon is the natural satellite of the earth, and the closest place in space we can go.
+Establishing a base on the moon, on Mars, or on another planet is a quest for humanity.
+As humans have already been to the moon, some challenges have known solutions.
 Other challenges would have to be solved before we can reach this goal.
 For example, our ability to move objects around in space is definitely one of these challenges.

 - How can things be sent to the moon?

-Things can be sent to the moon or to other places using rockets.
+Things can be sent to the moon or to other places by using rockets.

 2. How could things land on the moon?